(Above: Ahmad Alaadeen plays for Charlie Parker at a 2008 graveside memorial service.)

 A hit all over the country

-The diverse playlists on “Cypress Avenue” have made the show successful not only in Kansas City, but all over the country.
-During much of the 1980s, “Cypress Avenue” was distributed on NPR’s satellite uplink system.
+The diverse playlists on “Cyprus Avenue” have made the show successful not only in Kansas City, but all over the country.
+During much of the 1980s, “Cyprus Avenue” was distributed on NPR’s satellite uplink system.

 “In those days you could buy an hour of stereo time for $40,” Shapiro says.
 “I thought it was worth a shot and was willing to invest a couple thousand dollars.”

-Several stations picked up “Cypress Avenue” and it became a hit in Minneapolis and a dozen other smaller markets, but when satellite costs rose, Shapiro pulled his show.
+Several stations picked up “Cyprus Avenue” and it became a hit in Minneapolis and a dozen other smaller markets, but when satellite costs rose, Shapiro pulled his show.

 “I knew it wasn’t going to grow because it didn’t fit the NPR format,” Shapiro says.
 “People think public radio should be country and jazz or folk for the adventurous.”

-“I decided I could either earn a living as an attorney, or I could get in my car and drive across the country and build ‘Cypress Avenue’ into a radio show,” Shapiro says.
+“I decided I could either earn a living as an attorney, or I could get in my car and drive across the country and build ‘Cyprus Avenue’ into a radio show,” Shapiro says.

-For the second time, “Cypress Avenue” was pulled from the uplink
+For the second time, “Cyprus Avenue” was pulled from the uplink

 “We just weren’t penetrating the major markets,” Shapiro says.
 “Today radio is a secondary medium.
 People don’t care about shows, they care about stations and that’s why radio is as homogenous as it is.
 Advertisers just want a demographic to sell their product to.
 I don’t fit that mold.
 I knew I’d never get the audience I wanted.”